airborne-commando/OPSEC-OSINT-Tools/README.md

 Can you predict someone’s behavior with this? not exactly; people are unpredictable at times.

+> “Privacy is necessary for an open society in the electronic age.
+Privacy is not secrecy.
+A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
+Privacy is the power to selectively reveal oneself to the world.”
+(Hughes, 1993, para.
+1)

 # OSINT/OPSEC Tools

 A list of OSINT/OPSEC tools I made, forked, and/or use.